JRadomyski/Scraping-GPU-market/README.md

 ## Needs to be updated

 Unfortunately, my app does not work anymore.
-RTV EURO AGD got brand new website and all of the tags I fetched previosly differ from newer version.
+RTV EURO AGD got brand new website and all of the tags I fetched previously differ from newer version.

-## Frameworks I used
+## Frameworks I used:

 + Beautiful Soup
 + Requests